Last updated: 2023-10-24

 is added providing a FileTemplateResolver

 which becomes active if the profile "local" was specified at application startup.
-With this the templates are read directly from the file system and all changes are immediately visible in the browser during development.
+With this the Thymeleaf templates are read directly from the file system and all changes are immediately visible in the browser during development.
 Otherwise they would have to be compiled first to be in the classpath - more information is in this article

 is added to the body tag - this way all links and forms are handled without page reloads directly in the browser.
 A HtmxErrorController